wp-plugins/qqworld-auto-save-images/readme.txt

 <li>&lt;img src=&quot;http://example.com/image?id=127457&quot; /&gt;</li>
 </ul>

-I tried to fix this out, but i can't let the program get the host name to full the image src.
+I tried to figure this out, but i couldn't get the host name to make image src full or get remote image from dynamic link.

 So if you encounter these codes, plaese manually fix the images src to full url.